128technology/docs/docs/cc_fips_ssr_security_scope.md

 ## Platform Management

 Common Criteria-compliant platform management is performed by the administrator.
-Upon configuration of a valid, `trusted-ca-certificate`, use of the SSR Web interface (GUI) is common criteria compliant.
+Upon configuration of a valid, `trusted-ca-certificate`, use of the SSR Web interface (GUI), REST and GraphQL APIs is common criteria compliant.
 For information about configuring a `trusted-ca-ertificate`, see [Signing and Importing Webserver Certificates](cc_fips_access_mgmt.md#signing-and-importing-webserver-certificates).
 Additionally, platform management may still be performed from the CLI on the Conductor.

 ### Identification, Authentication, and Access Management